sweetzinc/vlab-pytutorial/readme.md

 * See the variables
 * Have breakpoints and debug.

 The following shows a brief comparison of the syntax.
+Files are included: `ex01_matlab.m` and `ex01_python.py`

 ```matlab
 % MATLAB's basic datatype is a vector